 The liver’s importance to our survival cannot be overstated.
-Without the liver to filter toxins and assist with digestion and elimination we die without outside assistance to perform those functions.
-Our environment externally and internally both affect the health of the liver.
-The liver secretes bile to assist with digestion in the small intestine, allowing fats to be broken down (Thibodeau, 2013).
+Without the liver to filter toxins and assist with digestion and elimination we will die without assistance to perform those functions.
+Our environment, externally and internally, affect the health of the liver.
+The liver secretes bile to assist with digestion in the small intestine, allowing fats to be broken down.

 As a filter for toxins in the body, it has an immense job.
-There are number of diseases that can affect the liver, along with damage done by injury or scar tissue (National Institute of Health).
-As the body starts to feel the effects of a damaged or stressed liver, symptoms such as jaundice, abdominal swelling, fatigue and pain in the upper right abdomen may show (Mayo Clinic, 2014).
+There are number of diseases that can affect the liver, along with damage done by injury or scar tissue.
+As the body starts to feel the effects of a damaged or stressed liver, symptoms such as jaundice, abdominal swelling, fatigue and pain in the upper right abdomen may show.
 Often the damage being done has no symptoms at all.

 Beets are excellent support for the liver, and borscht is a tasty way to get beets into your diet.
 You can also add them to smoothies.
 Get plenty of sulfurous and cruciferous foods into your diet as well, such as onions, garlic, cabbage and broccoli.

 Thibodeau GA, Patton KT.
 Structure & function of the body.
 14th ed.
 Saint Louis: Mosby; 2013. http://replace-me/ebraryid=11067475.

 National Institute of Health.
 Liver disease.
 National Institute of Diabetes and Digestive and Kidney Diseases Web site. https://www.niddk.nih.gov/health-information/liver-disease.
 Accessed 2/06/2017.